neneprm/neneprm/README.md

 # 🙇🏻‍♀️ Prima Sirinapapant ✨
-🎓 Sophomore year student in Software Engineering, KMITL
+🎓 Junior year student in Software Engineering, KMITL
+🎓 Frinend Developer Internship at Rabbit Cash Company (2022)

 Hello, I am NeNe.
 I am interested in software development process.
 My goal is to become a skilled software engineer to fix problems for people with the best solutions and to create new programs to make people’s lives easier.